-We inspire girls to develop a lifelong love of history, equip them with a wide range of intellectual skills and give them a greater understanding of the world around them.
+We inspire students to develop a lifelong love of history, equip them with a wide range of intellectual skills and give them a greater understanding of the world around them.

 Lessons are lively and exciting, with plenty of opportunity for debate.
-Pupils gain a good insight into 20th Century history, considering big questions like how Hitler kept control of Nazi Germany, how black Americans won equal rights in 1950s America, and how the people of Britain coped with the challenges of WW2.
-There are some wonderful stories along the way, from the inspirational Montgomery Bus Boycott to the nerve-shredding Cuban Missile Crisis.
+Following the Edexcel course pupils gain a good insight into Early Modern and 20th Century history, considering big questions like how Hitler kept control of Nazi Germany, how effectively Henry VIII managed his ministers, how medicine changed through time (gory but good!) and what events led to the nerve-shredding Cuban Missile Crisis.

 Challenge and extension: The most able students are constantly challenged to improve their essay skills and vocabulary, and encouraged to read widely.
 There is also a General Knowledge History Challenge open to all pupils, looking at a different century each term.
 In addition, there are a number of lunchtime talks on topics that do not fall within the curriculum – recent examples include the Battle of Waterloo and the Battle of Agincourt.